Busratan/Busratan/README.md

 ## Hello, I'm Büşra Tan 👋

-I'm a Junior Developer.
-Currently I'm developing myself to learn Java SE and Python programming skills.
-I'm consistently eager to learn and developing projects, while staying up-to-date with the ever-developing world of technology!
+I am a Junior Software Developer currently learning Java SE and Python programming.
+I am eager to learn and develop projects while staying up-to-date in the ever-evolving world of technology!

 📫 How to reach me: ce.busratan@gmail.com